What's in my Bespoke Fox creation?

 Hickory -Carya ovata

 One of the hardest domestic options, there are several subspecies of Hickory.
 I typically use the Shagbark sub-species, which has fairly large pores and while dense, is prone to insect attack.
-This is a great option for tables, desks and non-wood contact applications.
+This is a great option for tables, desks and non-food contact applications.

 Jatoba -Hymenaea courbaril